NicolasLopes7/personal-notification-system/README.md

 will send for your cellphone, and if the priority is high and you doesn't interacted with both the system will call you.

+## How it works 💫:
+First of all let's describe what we're using.
+We're using redis to manage the background jobs, MQTT for publish in a topic,
 TODO:

 - [x] Create models